Woutitit/woutitit.github.io/in-depth/synthesis.md

 # Synthesis
 ## Settings
 ### Unison and detune
-> See more in stereo imaging article.
+> See stereo imaging article for how exactly unison/detune works

 The unison knob is an important but overused one.
 What it does is basically make a sound wider.
 What it does **not** do, unlike popular belief, is make the sound denser as making stuff wide does not magically add harmonic content.
 A sound with unison sounds fat because it has added voices all spread accross the stereo field making for a "big" sound.
 If these voices weren't spread (and/or the same pitch), the sound would just increase in volume.